gacetta/notes/react-router.md

 --------------------------
 **IMPORTANT:** use `npm react-router-dom` NOT `react-router`

-`import { BrowserRouter as Router, Routes, Route, Link } from 'react-router-dom';
+`import { BrowserRouter as Router, Routes, Route, Link, NavLink } from 'react-router-dom';`

 ### BrowserRouter
 `BrowserRouter` expects the child to either not exist or have a length of 1.
 More than one child will throw error.